You are here

 Getting familiar with your species’ seasonal progression of phenophases will help you, as an observer, know what to watch out for during winter months.
 Having a rough idea of the typical progression will help to anticipate those upcoming phenophases.
 Try tapping into the knowledge of a local expert or observer.
 A search on the internet may provide the information you are looking for, but it may not be specific to the area, or even the state, that your plant lives in.

 You may also gain some insight by using USA-NPN’s Visualization Tool to explore plant phenophases for your region.
-Try making a phenology calendar for your species (learn how in this video tutorial).
-You can even use the Layers Menu to select only your state before creating your calendar.
+Try making a phenology calendar for your species.
+You can even use the Boundaries Menu to select only your state before creating your calendar.
 Keep in mind that your plant may behave just a bit differently given the microhabitat it lives in.

 Some frequently asked winter phenology questions